0BAB1/HOLY_CORE_COURSE/tutorial.md

 ## 8.3.a : Updating the *alu*

-The problem here is than we encoded or alu_control signal on 3 bits and we just ran out of encoding to add another instruction. so we'll add some !
+The problem here is than we encoded our ```alu_control``` signal on 3 bits until now. **And we just ran out of encoding** to add another instruction. so we'll add some !
 Keep in mind that we have to update the signal width in both :

 - The HDL
 - The testbench binary assertions